Breast Size Linked To Breast Cancer Risk, Study Says

 Jul 23rd, 2012

-Breast cancer A larger breast size is linked to increased risk of breast cancer, a new study has found.
+Larger breast size is linked to an increased risk of breast cancer, a new study has found.

 The study, published online in BMC Medical Genetics, used data from California-based genetics company 23andMe.
 Researchers sent out survey questions to more than 16,000 women and asked them about their bra cup and band sizes and compared them to genetic data on mutations.